 Fatima gets an adrenaline rush from figuring out how technology works, and how to manipulate it.
-A well-designed app, something that solves a common everyday problem and looks good doing it can make her day.
+A well-designed app (in terms of UI/UX) or simply something that solves a common everyday problem, can really make her day.

-Fatima is an aspiring author and a fan of zombie flicks, good and bad.
+On top of these all, Fatima is also an aspiring author and a fan of zombie flicks, good and bad.